MaheshVM/Github-action/README.md

 Variables and secrets :
 -----------------------
+1. env
 variable for single work flow
 env
   can not be accessed with any other workflow so it is scoped we can define for job/ specific step
+2. configuration variables
+     can be used for multiple work flows defined in repositorysetting/organization/environment setting